TheBrownLab/phylofisher-pages/pages/getting-started/custom-dataset-prep.md

 8. Run `build_database.py`.
 Detailed instructions on `build_database.py` can be found [here](https://thebrownlab.github.io/phylofisher-pages/utilities/build-database).

 ### Some notes about sequence headers:
 * Each sequence header (sequence header = Unique ID) within a file must be unique.
-Sequence headers must be the same across all files for a taxon and must be the same as the Unique ID provided in the metadata.tsv file for the taxon.
+Sequence headers must be the same across all files for a taxon and must be the same as the Unique ID provided in the `metadata.tsv` file for the taxon.
 This is true for both ortholog and paralog fasta files.
-* Sequence headers cannot contain underscores “_”, at symbols “@” white spaces, or double dots “..”.
+* Sequence headers cannot contain underscores “_”, at symbols “@”, white spaces, or double dots “..”.
 This is true for both ortholog and paralog fasta files.
-* If you provided separate sequence files containing paralogs, each sequence header within each file will have “..p<randomfivedigitnumber>” appended to the end by build_database.py (the python script that will prepare the custom database for use in PhyloFisher).
+* If you provided separate sequence files containing paralogs, each sequence header within each file will have “..p<randomfivedigitnumber>” appended to the end by `build_database.py`.